binuixman/amparibot/README.md

 # amparibot

-IRC bot that can be used to query CheapShark API for free games.
+IRC bot that queries CheapShark API for free game deals.
 IRC portion of the code courtesy to https://www.techbeamers.com/create-python-irc-bot/.

 ## Usage